lynge96/Reveries/README.md

 - **Backend**
   - [ ] **C# / .NET API**
-    The business logic is developed with a focus on SOLID principles and Clean Architecture to ensure scalable and maintainable code.
+    The business logic is developed with a focus on following SOLID principles and Clean Architecture to ensure scalable and maintainable code.
   - [x] **Dapper**
     Used as a micro-ORM instead of EF-Core to gain more control over SQL and create a closer connection between code and database.
-  - [x] **ISBNDB**
+  - [x] **External APIs - ISBNDB and Google Books**
-    Integration with an external API that provides book data, allowing new titles to be added quickly with rich metadata.
+    Integration with external APIs that provides book data, allowing new titles to be added quickly with rich metadata.

 - **Frontend**
   - [ ] **TypeScript and React**